kayleeyana/CMPG-323-Overview---34385479/README.md

 ###

 PROJECT 1: Overview
-### This overview provides an outline of the structure and strategies for the CMPG-323 semester projects.
+### Welcome to the CMPG-323 semester projects overview.
+This overview provides an outline of the structure and strategies for the CMPG-323 semester projects.

 ###